SamIp-ac/StackPredict_LSTM/README.md

 # StackPredict_RSTM
-This project follow the step from YouTube
+This project follow the step learnt from YouTube